wikukarno/buanacoding/content/blog/python/fastapi-jwt-auth-oauth2-password-flow-pydantic-v2-sqlalchemy-2.md

 Wrap‑up
 -------
 You now have a working JWT‑based login using the OAuth2 Password flow in FastAPI with Pydantic v2 and SQLAlchemy 2.0.
 The example is deliberately small but production‑leaning: it hashes passwords, issues signed tokens, and protects endpoints with a simple dependency.
-From here, add what you need—refresh tokens, roles/scopes, social logins, and migrations—then deploy behind Nginx with HTTPS.
+From here, add what you need--refresh tokens, roles/scopes, social logins, and migrations--then deploy behind Nginx with HTTPS.